Caroleq/caroleq.github.io/_posts/2023-7-9-Audio-Amplifier.md

 - transistors Q9, Q11 - Sziklai pair in PNP configuration

 ## 3. Electronic design
-Electronic design of the amplifier is split into two modules: first module contains a circuit introduced in previous section for amplifying a signal, the second module serves as a reliable (and stable?) power supply.
+Electronic design of the amplifier is split into two modules: first module contains a circuit introduced in previous section for amplifying a signal, the second module serves as a power supply.
 Each module has its own electronic board.
 Circuits were modeled using KiCad software.
-Beforehand mentioned modules are described in the following subsections.

 ### 3.1 Details of main amplifier module
 This section provides complete electronic design of the amplifier.
-General idea of amplifier operation and its schema is discussed in the previous chapter, so here I just describe details of the electronic design, which were not provided so far (like usage of additional elements, choosing elements values, expected current and voltage levels etc.).
+General idea of amplifier operation and its schema was discussed in the previous chapter, so here I just describe details of the electronic design, which were not provided so far (like usage of additional elements, choosing elements values etc.).

 #### 3.1.1 Differential Pair
 Screen of the KiCad model of the subcircuit is provided below.

+TODO: add after running in case sth changed.

 Notes regarding the schema:
-1. Current source.
-I implemented current source as a transistor biased with two resistors.
-Additionally there is potentiometer, which can be used to regulate current value a little bit.
-When potentiometer's resistance is split equally on both sides, the current source should be able to produce TODO mA.
+1. Current source (transistor Q5, resistors R1, R3, potentiometer RV2) - I implemented current source as a transistor biased with two resistors.
+Additionally there is potentiometer, which can be used to regulate current value.
-2. Resistor R5 - sets operating point of transistor Q1.
+2. Operating point of transistor Q1 - it is set with resistor R5.
 Current flowing through Q1 is controlled by the current source.
 For the current to flow through Q1's collector, Q1's base also needs to draw current from somewhere.
 Current cannot be drawn from input since its direct current component is cut off by C1 capacitor.
 Therefore a resistor connected to ground is added to Q1's base to enable current flow through the base.
 A side effect of adding the resistor is a limitation of an input impedance of the amplifier.
 Too law input impedance could possibly destroy computer network card.
-Computing the voltage/current ratio of input signal showed that input impedance is around 1k$$\Omega$$, which hopefully would be sufficiently high.
+Computing the voltage/current ratio of input signal showed that input impedance is around 1kΩ, which hopefully would be sufficiently high.
-3. Resistors R9 and R10
+3. Resistors R9 and R10 - these resistors (also called emitter degeneration resistors) constraint differential pair transconductance - differential pair is relatively easy to saturate, so its gain should be kept low.
+Normally R9 and R10 should have equal values.
+For some reason unknown assigning different values to them finally gave signal amplification on simulation greater than 1 (equal values of R9 and R10 always caused input signal suppression).
+Different values of emitter degeneration resistors will introduce imbalance to current flowing through Q1, Q8, which contradicts the purpose of Wilson current mirror.
+However overall circuit produced satisfactory results, so I decided to leave it as it is.
+Role of emitter degeneration resistors is described in [4].
 4. Input capacitor C1 - cuts off direct current component of the input signal.
 5. Voltage divider of feedback loop - direct connecting feedback signal to amplifier did not give good simulation results.
-I had to calibrate the weight of feedback loop signal by multiplying it by gain (less than 1) of voltage divider.
-It was hard to find resistor values which would give satisfactory amplifier behaviour on the simulation.
-Changing resistor values of the divider by 1 $$\Omega$$ could drastically change the shape of amplifier response (1 $$\Omega$$ is often more than tolarance of a resistor).
+I had to calibrate the weight of feedback loop signal by multiplying it by gain (smaller than 1) of voltage divider.
+It was hard to find resistor values which would give satisfactory amplifier behavior on the simulation.
+Changing resistor values of the divider by 1Ω could drastically change the shape of amplifier response (1Ω is often more than tolerance of a resistor!).
 A possible explanation is that there were some errors in KiCad calculations of the response.
-Finally I managed to find resistor values which gave expected gain and response shape.
+Finally I managed to find resistor values which gave expected gain and a response shape.
 However there was no guarantee that the real amplifier will behave exactly the same as the simulation.
 Therefore I added two potentiometers to enable tuning of feedback signal weight.

-Final simulation results:
-Amplifier input was a sine wave of +0.

-TODO: describe result of analysis.

 #### 3.1.2 Cascode
 Screen of the KiCad model of the subcircuit is provided below.

+TODO: add after running in case sth changed.

 Notes regarding the schema:
 1. Potentiometer RV3 - voltage amplification of cascode during simulation was satisfactory, but I decided to add possibility to change operating point of cascode transistors in case physical model differs from simulation.
 2. Connecting output of differential pair and cascode through capacitor C4 - capacitor cuts DC component from signal so it does not impact cascode operating point.
 3. Capacitor C3 - lowers value of Q16 emitter resistance without an influence on operating point of transistors.
 Resistor R27 impacts the operating point of the cascode.
 For DC current capacitor is a break in the circuit, so C3 does not influence  the operating point of the cascode's transistors.
 For amplified AC signal, C3 is an element with finite impedance.
-Therefore C3 connected parallelly with R27 lowers Q16 emitter resistance for amplified AC signal, which increases cascode gain.
+Therefore C3 connected in parallel with R27 lowers Q16 emitter resistance for amplified AC signal, which increases cascode gain.
 4. Input impedance of cascode - Differential pair has high output impedance, so impedance of C4 (together with whole cascode ?) should not be also be too low, because it would disturb operation of differential pair.
 5.